Kenji Syed Rusydi

-Kenji Syed Rusydi Al-Asyraf Bin Syed Ali (born 12 July 1998), better known as Kenji Asyraf, is a Singaporean professional footballer who most recently played as a goalkeeper for Singapore Premier League club Tanjong Pagar United.
+Kenji Syed Rusydi Al-Asyraf Bin Syed Ali (born 12 July 1998), better known as Kenji Asyraf, is a Singaporean professional footballer who most plays as a goalkeeper for Singapore Premier League club Tanjong Pagar United.

 He was named in the 2019 SEA games squad.

 Club career

 Kenji make his professional career debut for Home United on 7 April 2018 in 4–2 lost to Brunei DPMM.

 In February 2020, Kenji moved to Tanjong Pagar United.